 The mitts are worn regularly, but the neckwarmer was frogged.

 So here we are.
 The yarn has been reknit yet again.
-Theoretically it's destined to become part of another Fluted Ridge afghan.
+Theoretically it's destined to become part of another Drumlin afghan featuring the reversible fluted ridge stitch.
 The last version featured gem tones, but if all goes as planned, this one will emphasize neutrals with a slim strip of red for a pop of color.